 (Part of my parenting mantra is that I clearly define expectations and outcomes at the beginning of each outing.
 See?
 The boardroom does prepare you for parenthood.)

 Off we went to the Mulletville Mall.
-I won't go into all the grueling details of the try-dress-clothes-on-a-thon except to say that at one point, somewhere around hour two, I glanced over at myself in the dressing room mirror and saw this: myself, on my hands and knees, dripping with sweat, yanking down Junior's pants while he picked his nose, and Everette, sitting on my calves with his fingers laced around my short's buckle loops, yelling "Giddy-up."
+I won't go into all the grueling details of the try-dress-clothes-on-a-thon except to say that at one point, somewhere around hour two, I glanced over at myself in the dressing room mirror and saw this: myself, on my hands and knees, dripping with sweat, yanking down Junior's pants while he picked his nose, and Everett, sitting on my calves with his fingers laced around my short's buckle loops, yelling "Giddy-up."

 Their congeniality fueled my brazenness.
-Even though we hadn't eaten or had anything to drink in hours—and even though Everette had only napped 15 minutes in the car—I announced that they were going to try on shoes.
+Even though we hadn't eaten or had anything to drink in hours—and even though Everett had only napped 15 minutes in the car—I announced that they were going to try on shoes.

 "We're in the homestretch!"
 I said cheerfully.

 And that's it.
 They each picked out a toy and we left.
 I don't ever want to do it again (the image of myself on all fours, getting ridden while Junior dug for gold, is one I don't want to revisit any time soon) but it's good to test your kids' tolerance for misery.
 It's good to get down into the trenches with them, to park them on the floor, rip off their shoes and tell them to try on three more pairs.
 THREE MORE.
 NOW!